pulchrit/knit-mine-app/README.md

 You can save information about projects you’ve made and upload a photo of the finished piece.
 Include information about the yarn, needle size, who you made it for, and which project or stitch patterns you used.

 <img src="https://github.com/pulchrit/knit-mine-app/blob/master/readmeImages/myProjects.png" alt="My Projects page" width="400" />

-- To get started register and login.
-- Then add a project pattern, stitch pattern, or one of your own projects.
-- Then you can view all of your stitches, project patterns, and projects on Knit Mine.

 ## Technology used
 - Client: React, React Router, Create React App, Now/Zeit, Jest